 It will optimise and simplify FBD’s capital structure; and

-It will reduce ongoing interest costs, which over time should provide increased dividend potential for shareholders.
+It is expected to reduce ongoing interest costs, which over time should provide increased dividend potential for shareholders.

 As at 30 June 2018, FBD had net assets of €280.4m and held the Existing Notes as a €53.3m liability and €18.2m in equity.
-Following completion of the proposed transaction, on an unaudited pro-forma basis as at 30 June 2018 FBD would have net assets of €247.6m and FBD Insurance’s solvency capital ratio will remain in a very healthy position, above its target range of 120% to 140%.
+Following completion of the Transaction, on an unaudited pro-forma basis as at 30 June 2018 FBD would have net assets of €247.6m and FBD Insurance’s solvency capital ratio will remain in a very healthy position, above its target range of 120% to 140%.

 Commenting on the transaction,